 I’ve been reading the articles on the birth of Apple’s Macintosh at folklore.org recently.
-Folklore.org’s purpose (to summarize its about page) is collective historical storytelling accomplished through the anecdotes of multiple contributors.
+Folklore.org’s purpose is collective historical storytelling accomplished through the anecdotes of multiple contributors.
 Only the development of the Mac is presently chronicled.
 The reading is wonderfully interesting and engaging; it’s like a book I can’t put down.

 Atomic Object’s history is intimately linked with eXtreme Programming (XP).
 These days XP is probably better known under the larger umbrella of Agile methodologies.
 XP was inspired by successful practices observed at work throughout the history of software development.
 In reading about the first Mac I’ve been encountering examples of processes and techniques that are quite familiar; perhaps these stories are similar to those that inspired XP.